 Even its API, the Google Tesseract is widely used by software developers as open source to create their owns.

-Supported Input---Scanned PDF, Images (JPG, GIF, PNG, BMP), Handwriting files.
+Input---Scanned PDF, Images (JPG, GIF, PNG, BMP), Handwriting files.

-Support Output---Docx, ODT, RTF, PDF, TXT, HTML, ePub
+Output---DOCX, ODT, RTF, PDF, TXT, HTML, ePub

 But according to users, the accuracy on different languages differs.
-If you are doing OCR on a English file with Google OCR, the accuracy is highly guaranteed and there is no need to manually adjust heavily; but if you are working on Chinese or Japanese, the accuracy is relatively lower and you will need to double check the OCR results carefully.
+If you are doing OCR on a English file with Google OCR, the accuracy is highly guaranteed and there is no need to manually adjust heavily, but if you are working on Chinese or Japanese, the accuracy is relatively lower and you will need to double check the OCR results carefully.

 I uploaded a handwritten file onto Google drive and open with Google Docs, the OCR result is displayed as following: